Call us: 651-291-7263

 Getting that evidence means calling an attorney as fast as you can.
 The sooner you hire a lawyer, the sooner they can investigate the accident.
 The investigation must start as quickly as possible before critical evidence disappears.

-Hopefully, you see why, as a no fault state, MN insurance can be a big help after a car wreck.
-But you can also see that those policies only go so far.
+Hopefully, you see why, as a no-fault state, MN insurance can be a big help after a car wreck with injuries.
+However, you can also likely see that those policies only go so far.

-Our talented lawyers at Sand Law would be happy to look at your personal injury case so we can help you get the compensation you deserve past the no fault policy limits.
-Contact us online or at 651-291-7263.
+Our talented motor vehicle accident lawyers at Sand Law would be happy to look at your personal injury case so we can help you get the compensation you deserve past the no-fault policy limits.
+Contact us online or at (651) 291-7263.